-Do you want to start a lifestyle or travel blog, and you don’t even know where to start?
+Do you want to start a lifestyle blog, yet you don’t even know where to start?
 I felt the same way when I started this project.
 But whether you are a new blogger with no idea where to start, or an old-school blogger trying to figure out how to grow, this guide will help you start your blog.

 As a beginner, entering the blogosphere can be overwhelming.
 But, anyone can start a blog – even you!
 And once you do, you can write about anything.
 Suddenly, you have your very own space to write about whatever you want.
 And, before you know it, others will stumble upon your blog.
 Even better, they will love what you have to say.

-I started my blog at the end of January, 2017, and I have enjoyed every moment of it.
+I started my blog in February 2017 and I have enjoyed every moment of it.
 So much so that I started a second blog.
 And in my first six months blogging, I made over $2,200.

 A decision you will have to make when you start blogging is whether or not to pay for a host.
 It seems obvious.
 Why would anyone pay for hosting?
 But, having a self-hosted blog is essential to those who would like to monetize their blog.Start a blog so you can share everything you're passionate about, and make money from it.
 Click To Tweet